The V Programming Language 0.4 beta

 println(s.len)

-A blog post about translating DOOM will be published.
+A blog post/tutorial about translating DOOM is available.

 C++ to V translation is at an early stage.